 Okay, I want to point something out for you.
 Just think about this.
 Low calorie diets are fine, when you first look at them.
 Meaning your losing the weight.
 On the other hand…

-When you start looking at the facts of low calorie dieting vs. low carb dieting you will see that, yes ,you can loose more body weight in a shorter period of time using low calories, but you will also lose more muscle mass than actual body fat.
-Some of you might think they dont care about the muscle, and some people do, but loosing muscle while dieting is like you’re in a huge rut you can't get out of.
+Look at the facts of low carb vs. low calorie dieting.
+You will see that it’s true you can lose more body weight in a shorter period of time using low calories.
+However, you will lose more muscle mass than actual body fat.
+Some of you might think you don’t care about the muscle, but losing muscle while dieting is like you’re in a huge rut you can’t get out of.
 You want to preserve as much muscle as you can.
-Also, when low cal dieting your body will adjust to the low calories and run like a 60 miles to the gallon car.
+Also, with low calorie dieting your body will adjust to the low calories.
 It will hold on to as much bodyfat as it possibly can and use lean muscle tissue for energy.
 That is just the bio mechanics of the human body.